Key Public Health Questions

 - History of colonisation

-Further examples of social determinants of injury are described in more detail in the Know Section.
+Further examples of social determinants which can influence the prevalence of different injury areas are described in more detail in the Know Section.

 What are the environmental determinants of injury?